 - Stains on walls and ceilings– Water that seeps into wall and/or ceiling voids often manifests as a stain or blotch as it slowly saturates the adjacent wallboard or ceiling.

 - Peeling paint or wallpaper– If there is water within the wall and/or ceiling voids, the water will eventually saturate the adjacent drywall.
 The saturation will compromise adhesion, causing the paint or wallpaper on the opposing side to raise, ripple or peel.

 - Sagging walls and ceilings– The excess water imposes a great deal of weight on walls and ceilings.
 Eventually, saturated drywall and ceiling materials begin to deform and buckle.
 Water-soaked walls and ceilings present a safety hazard if they collapse.

 - Floor effects– Water tends to seek out the lowest level and seeps under floor coverings like carpet, tile, and vinyl, soaking into the sub-floor.
 If you are experiencing dampness or signs of dampness on your floors, you may need a professional dry-out.
 In some cases, removal of some floor coverings, particularly carpet and padding, may be necessary to effectively dry the structure.

-When it comes to unwanted water in your South Jersey home or business, property owners should always respond with a sense of urgency.
+When it comes to hidden water damage in your South Jersey home or business, property owners should always respond with a sense of urgency.
 A water problem that is addressed in its early stages can be the game changer in preventing severe and costly issues in the future.
 No matter the size of the water intrusion, with enough time, it can build up to be a major hazard to your safety, your family’s safety, and/or your employees’ safety.
 In cases where the water intrusion cannot be seen, be vigilant and pay attention to the signs.
-If you detect any of the above signs, do not casually dismiss the issue.
+If you detect any of the above signs of hidden water damage, do not casually dismiss the issue.
 A seemingly minor symptom can turn into a full-blown water damage problem wreaking havoc on your property.